buddhist-uni/buddhist-uni.github.io/README.md

 [![DOI](https://zenodo.org/badge/244081930.svg)](https://zenodo.org/badge/latestdoi/244081930)

 > Alas!
-Asaṅga spent twelve years in the wilderness, practising meditation.
+Asaṅga spent twelve years in the wilderness, practising meditation.
 > Without achieving any success in meditation,
 > He has instead compiled these treatises
 > As a burden for an elephant’s back.